sigmasoldi3r/saturnus/readme.md

 // Variables are easy stuff in Saturnus: let a = "be something";
 // period.

+// Addition is more idiomatic than in plain Lua syntax: count += 1;

+// Array access can be weird compared to Lua (It has an extra dot): let foo = bar.[key].value;
 ```

 Now, function calls can be something more complex.